zhangxuelincode/demoTERMGL/README.md

 ## Evaluation

 To evaluate the model in the paper, run evaluation.m;
-We provide four criteria mentioned in our paper, inlcuding average square error (ASE), true deviation (TD), width of prediction intervals (WPI) and sample coverage probability (SCP).
+We provide four criteria mentioned in our paper, including average square error (ASE), true deviation (TD), width of prediction intervals (WPI), and sample coverage probability (SCP).